in28minutes/java-cheat-sheet/README.md

 }
 ```

-We are creating 2 instances of the Thread using the interface Ð one and two.
+We are creating 2 instances of the Thread using the interface , one and two.
 And start method is invoked to run the thread.
-Both threads share the instance of SpreadSheet class Ð spreadsheet.
+Both threads share the instance of SpreadSheet class , spreadsheet.
 #### Program Output
 ```
 FIRST RUN    : 0 1 6 9 12 15 18 18